jiangyc2024/NumCSE/CodeExpert/nmcse/readme.md

 ## History

 We used to rely on the cx's own *generic-1* environment/image, but in February 2022 we decided to upgrade our Eigen version to 3.4 and this meant we had to start maintaining our own image.
 Generally, it is a good idea, since we have quite the unique requirements and it is best we define those ourselves.
+For more information on how everything came to be, consult the communication transcript.

 ## Deployment